roosaramendis/DRAGON-VOICEMODE/README.md

 [![step 1](https://github.com/roosaramendis/DRAGON-VOICEMODE/blob/voice-changer/preview_images/step%202.png)]()

-after that you have to set your input audio divice from windows settings to virtual audio device output as your input device the you can set other softwares or games input device as default. if you dont like to change windows settings you can set it to only on game or software what you need to use
+after that you have to set your input audio divice from windows settings to virtual audio device output as your input device the you can set other softwares or games input device as default.

 *keep on mind if you using virtual audio device as input you have to use dragon voice mode to use voice . you can change setting when you are not using dragon voice mode

+# How to use from code

+# First install all third party python librys using (requiement.txt). you can do it by simply enter this command in terminal
+    pip install -r "requirements.txt"

+# 2nd you need to build overlay to do that by entering this command.
+    pyinstaller --onefile -w 'overlay_main.py'
+<b>* keep in mind every time you modifeing these files(overylay mani.py, overlay dialog.py, overlay py.py) you have to do this step

+# 3rd step you can run main.py to use program or you can build main.py

 # have to do

     some improvements
     add voice changer

+# known issues

+    issue with hotkeys.it will show wierd number when you use hot keys with ctrl+alt or if you using none alperbet key with ctrl